mvousden/me/readme.md

  - C-M-s: state dump to fixed path
  - M-</M->: move cursor to start/end of document
  - M-f/M-b: move cursor to end/start of next/previous word
+ - M-\: delete all space (ascii 0x20) from this cursor until the next character

 Not bugs
 ===